dortania/OpenCore-Install-Guide/post-install/oc2hdd.md

 ## Special notes for legacy users

-When transfering over your EFI, there are still boot sectors that need to be written to so your non-UEFI BIOS would be able to find it So don't forget to rerun the [`BootInstall.command`](/extras/legacy.md) on your macOS drive
+When transferring over your EFI, there are still boot sectors that need to be written to so your non-UEFI BIOS would be able to find it So don't forget to rerun the [`BootInstall.command`](/extras/legacy.md) on your macOS drive